fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 We’re launching a new political team to save our democracy and win equal representation for all.

-Fight for the Future is a small Internet freedom activism team with big victories to its credit.
+Fight for the Future is known for its new model of activism focused on Internet freedom and has big victories to its credit.
 We organized the protests that defeated SOPA/PIPA and helped win net neutrality rules in 2014.

 Our new initiative A-Teams aims to bring our effective model of political change to other issue areas.
 Our small teams can achieve surprising political wins in the issue area of their choice, by combining political strategy and Internet savvy.

 We are seeking the founding political director for a democratic representation “A-Team”.
 If you are outraged by the threats facing our democracy and are ready to take the issue head on, this role is for you.
-The democracy A-Team will provide the grassroots pressure and media attention needed for big reforms, such as undoing the corrupting influence of big money in politics or beating back voter suppression laws.
+The democracy A-Team will provide the grassroots pressure and media attention needed for big reforms, such as winning policies that undo the corrupting influence of big money in politics or beating back voter suppression laws.

 As this team’s political director, you will run a campaign to pass strong policy on issues pertaining to equal representation.

 You should have a strong, insider-level understanding of the political process, but with an outsider’s optimism, creativity, and ability to speak about issues in ways that resonate with other outsiders, such as the public or any key constituency you need to move.
 At the core of all of your work, you seek to figure out how to climb over any barriers in your way, problem solve to make what is needed to capture the debate, and know how to bring millions of people to bear on an issue.
 You may have been a lobbyist or a part of the “inside” political game until now but are ready to take that knowledge and apply it to a winning outside game.
 You may not have experience in all aspects of campaigning, but you are ready to take your experience into a high stakes fight, learning new skills as you go.

 You should also have some political attitudes about power, freedom, fairness, or caring for others that you carry with you since your teenage years.
+This should come through in your writing; you should have a strong, authentic voice.

 You will work alongside a creative, multidisciplinary software developer with all of the skills needed to maximize the Internet to reach and organize millions.
 We’ll work with you both to develop and execute plans.